spirilis/mcp2515/API.md

-IRQ handling is a critical part of using this library and the _can_irq_handler()_ function is a jack-of-many-trades that handles most errors and successful events itself, communicating with the user by way of its return value and a global _mcp2515_irq_ variable, which notifies you that all IRQ events have been handled by way of the _MCP2515_IRQ_FLAGGED_ bit.
+IRQ handling is a critical part of using this library and the _can_irq_handler()_ function is a jack-of-many-trades that handles most errors and successful events itself, communicating with the user by way of its return value and a global _mcp2515_irq_ variable, which notifies you that more IRQ events are waiting by way of the _MCP2515_IRQ_FLAGGED_ bit.

 Upon receiving a HIGH-to-LOW transition on the MCP2515's IRQ pin, your firmware must bitwise-OR the mcp2515_irq variable with MCP2515_IRQ_FLAGGED.
 It should wake up the main CPU if it is asleep, and part of your main loop should include a check to see if (bitwise-AND) mcp2515_irq & MCP2515_IRQ_FLAGGED